 Where to Exit

-The decision on where to exit gives us the greatest problem, especially in poor visibility.
-If you ask hikers this question most will say, ‘That’s easy, you just set your compass to the bearing you want to come off at and when this is at 090 Deg. to the hillside, the exit point has been reached’.
+The decision on where to exit gives us the greatest problem, especially with poor visibility.
+If you ask hikers this question, most will say, ‘That’s easy, you just set your compass to the bearing you want to come off at, and when this is at 090 Deg. to the hillside, the exit point has been reached.

-You could always set the exit point in your G.P.S. as a waypoint but that would be cheating!
-The correct way is to count the re-entrants on the map around to your exit point and then after working out the remaining linear distance on the map you can use your own personal step distance (maybe 65 double steps per 100m) to reproduce this on the ground .
-It would then be wise to make the next ‘leg’ as short as possible to give an exact position, a track junction, bridge, barn, stream junction or suchlike.
+You could always set the exit point in your G.P.S. as a waypoint, but that would be cheating!
+The correct way is to count the re-entrants on the map around to your exit point, and then, after working out the remaining linear distance on the map, you can use your own personal step distance (maybe 65 double steps per 100m) to reproduce this on the ground.

 Put some exit points in your G.P.S. and then practice in poor visibility with a map and compass.
 When you think you are at the exit point, check with the G.P.S.